TatoEb/pure-adss-x100/README.md

 To stop X100 press:  Ctrl+C (if it's opened on screen and running)

-To start X100 again enter:  ./X100p.sh
+To start X100 again enter the command:  ./X100p.sh

-To change X100' config file use this script:  ./cX100p.sh
+To change X100' config file use this command:  ./cX100p.sh

 (after every changes in x100-config.txt you must restart X100 in order to start with new parameters)